aaron-lane/k6-tfe-test/README.md

 ## Usage

+The exported `default` function contains the main test logic of creating one workspace and one Terraform, while the exported `setup` and `teardown` functions manage the lifecycle of the test organization.

-The URL and an administrative token for a TFE deployment are required to run the test.
+The URL and an administrative token for a TFE deployment are required to run the test script.

-The following example demonstrates how to use the test script for a smoke test:
+The following example demonstrates how to run the test script for a smoke test:

 ```sh